-World War II
+When did World War II Start?

-When did World War II Facts
+When did World War II End?

-September 1, 1939 – September 2, 1945
+September 2, 1945

-Europe, Pacific, Atlantic, South-East Asia, China, Middle East, Mediterranean and Northern Africa.
+Europe, Pacific, Atlantic, South-East Asia, China, Middle East, Mediterranean, and Northern Africa

-World War II
+Latest Stories about World War II

-Casualties in World War II
+What Happened in World War II:

 When did World War II begin?